wdenisoniii/CyberSecurity/README.md

 Testing
    from the jump box ssh to each web server,
        docker ps on each one
-   use a web browser to check that filebeats and metric beets are runing inwith kibana.
+   use a web browser to check that filebeat and metricbeat are runing.